 Dr Rebecca Jarman

-- Position: Lecturer in Latin American Cultural Studies
+- Position: Associate Professor of Latin American Studies

-- Areas of expertise: Latin American culture, history, and politics, especially urbanization, poverty and populism in Venezuela.
-Landslides in Andean towns and cities, conflict and cultural discourse.
+- Areas of expertise: Latin American culture, history, and politics.
+Urbanization, poverty, and state-making in Venezuela.
+Landslides in Andean cities, conflict and reconstruction.

 - Email: R.S.E.Jarman@leeds.ac.uk

 - Phone: +44(0)113 343 7617

 - Location: 2.35 Michael Sadler

 - Website: Rebecca Jarman | Terra Fluxus | Googlescholar

 I have spent much of my professional life working with communities and institutions in Venezuela, Peru, Colombia, Mexico, Brazil, and the UK.
 My research is situated at the intersections between culture and history in contemporary Latin America, focusing on the forces that make places and communities.
 To date, my work has examined the ways in which these forces are mediated in visual and textual discourse, and how such discursive practices create social imaginaries in postcolonial and decolonial environments.